-Sometimes tocolytic drugs – drugs that stop contractions – will be given through an injection before an external version.
+Sometimes, a woman will receive an injection of tocolytic drugs – drugs that stop contractions – before an external version.
 The goal is to help relax the uterus and make it easier for the baby to turn.
 The most common tocolytic medication is terbutaline.
 Evidence suggests that the routine use of tocolytic drugs is associated with greater success at turning the baby to a head-down position (2).

 Some providers might even suggest an epidural before the procedure.
 This is more likely if the ECV wasn’t successful the first time and you’re undergoing a second attempt.
-Again, the idea is that baby will be more likely to turn if the uterus is completely relaxed.
+Again, the idea is that a relaxed uterus will give the best chance of baby turning.
 While some studies suggest that the likelihood of a successful ECV may increase if mom has an epidural, the success rates also significantly increase if mom uses hypnosis during the procedure (5).
 An external version may be the perfect opportunity to pull out your Meditations and Imagery for Labor audio tracks and practice some deep relaxation!

 When in my pregnancy will an ECV be done?

-What are the chances that the ECV will be successful?
+What are the chances that the ECV is successful?

 Across the board, research affirms that external version makes it more likely that baby will be head-down at birth and reduces the need for a cesarean section (2).
 ECV has an average success rate of 58% (6).

 Unfortunately there’s no guarantee that baby will stay in that position – sometimes they flip back to breech.
-This is more likely if a version is performed before 36 weeks.
+This is more likely if you attempt the ECV before 36 weeks.